Hello Class!

 Output, errors, and warnings are displayed after the individual code cell.

-filesThe “interactive python notebook” files are actually just JSON files.
+.ipynb filesThe “interactive python notebook” files are actually just JSON files.

 JSON is a common file format.